JensLiebehenschel/ShortPythonIntro/src/en/data-types.md

 int i;
 ```
 is not possible in Python.
-But there are cases, where one wants to declare a varaible without initializing it directly.
+But there are cases where one wants to declare a variable without initializing it directly.
 For this, the variable can be initialized with a null value.
 In Python this is done with the keyword <code>None</code>.
 After that, the variable can later be assigned a value of any type, when one wants to.
 ```Python
 value = None